OkuyamaYuya/AoP/README.md

 ```

 This is an input program representing 0-1 knapsack problem.
-GD system takes this as input, and generates haskell program which solves this 0-1 knapsack problem.
+GD system takes this as input, and generates haskell program which solves this 0-1 knapsack problem by Dynamic programming.